 - For your first week of the program, you will participate in a five-day orientation in Ubud

 - Volunteers engage in hands-on work with the turtles for one to two hours each day, which includes feeding and cleaning turtles, caring for turtles who are victims of commercial fishing and cleaning the turtle tanks.
-Additionally, volunteers are involved in beach clean ups and the collection of live food for turtles.
+Additionally, volunteers are involved in beach cleanups and the collection of live food for turtles.
 The second half of the day focuses on proactive conservation efforts.

-Marine Environment and Coastal Conservation Projects 2021 & 2022
+Ocean Clean Up Volunteering and Coastal Conservation Projects 2021 & 2022

 If you’re looking for volunteer opportunities on dry land that still support marine conservation efforts, IVHQ has a number of unique volunteer abroad opportunities that focus on supporting marine environment and coastal conservation.